laws-africa/slaw/README.md

 * Support creating XML with AKN 3 namespace (http://docs.oasis-open.org/legaldocml/ns/akn/3.0)
 * Add --namespace option to toggle between generate AKN2 and AKN3 documents
 * Remove unnecessary schemaLocation header in root element
+* BREAKING: replace id attributes with eId attributes
+* BREAKING: serialize schedules as attachments to act, not as components as peers of the act

 ### 9.1.0 (15 April 2020)